-Social media and the internet has already revolutionized many online markets.
+Social media and the internet have already revolutionized many online markets.
 Up to this point, experimenting with what works and what doesn’t work in social media has been a high-stakes game.
 Many companies are now spending more than ever to try to find innovative ways to connect directly to potential prospects and clients.

 As a source for social media interaction, according to a study at slideshare.net (and published by Mashable), the majority of people like a Facebook page because they want discounts, promos or coupons.
 About a third of people on Twitter admitted to retweeted something being they were offered some form of incentive.